Weather Closure Q & A

 Each decision is likely to inconvenience someone.
 Lane does its best to ensure safety and accessibility for as many students as possible and encourages individuals to use caution and make the best decisions they can for themselves, whether confronting bad weather or other challenges.

-Public agencies such as colleges have found that delays often create more confusion than closing for the day or remaining open for the day.
+Experience shows that delays often create more confusion than closing for the day or remaining open for the day.
 Individual school districts may still delay depending on changing conditions in their vicinities.

 Q. What if I have other questions?